wherrera10/COBSReduced.jl/README.md

-# Cobsr.jl
+# COBSReduced.jl

-## COBS and COBS/R packet encoding in Julia
+## COBS and COBS/Reduced packet encoding in Julia

    Features include that the marker can be a byte other than zero.
 Defaults to COBS protocol, but if the named argument `reduced` is set true will use COBS/R, which often saves a byte in packet overhead.